Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Method

-AMT integrates adapter blocks positioned parallel to its foundational blocks.
-Here, AMT integrates three adapter blocks into the last layer of a pruned ResNet-50~\cite{CLAM}.
-The number and position of adapter blocks can be adaptively adjusted based on the specific task and dataset.\footnote{The ablation study of the position and quantity of adapter blocks can be found in the supplementary material.} These adapters comprise a sequence of a global average pooling (GAP), followed by a two-layer multi-layer perceptron (MLP) and a sigmoid activation function, as depicted in Fig.~\ref{fig_overview}.
+While input reprogramming enhances data representation, the frozen feature extractor still suffers from domain shift between natural images and histopathology.
+To address this, we introduce adaptive model transformation (AMT) that enables domain-specific feature learning while preserving pre-trained knowledge.
+Input reprogramming and model reprogramming serve complementary roles: the former modifies patch representations at the input level, while the latter adapts internal feature representations within the frozen backbone.
+This dual-level adaptation enables end-to-end learning with parameter efficiency.
+AMT retains the benefits of large-scale pre-training while tailoring the feature extractor to the unique demands of pathology images.
+Our framework augments the vision Transformer (ViT) or CNN architecture with adapter blocks positioned parallel to its foundational blocks.
+In ViT, we follow \cite{hu2022lora} to insert the low-rank adaptation (LoRA) module into last three self-attention layers of the Transformer block.
+In CNNs, these adapters comprise a sequence of a global average pooling (GAP), followed by a two-layer multi-layer perceptron (MLP) and a sigmoid activation function, as depicted in Figure~\ref{fig_overview}.
 For an intermediate feature map $\bm{f}_{i-1}$ as the input for the $i$-th ResNet block, an adapter block generates a domain-adaptive vector $\bm{b}_i$.
 This vector is then channel-wise multiplied with subsequent feature maps $g_i(\bm{f}_{i-1})$, facilitating a tailored feature adaptation, represented as:

 where $\text{ReLU}(\cdot)$ denotes rectified linear unit, $\bm{W}_{i1}$ and $\bm{W}_{i2}$ are the learnable parameters to be fine-tuned, and the parameters of $g_i(\cdot)$ remain frozen during training.
-During the training process, only the parameters of visual prompts, adapter blocks, and the lightweight MIL classifier are updated in an end-to-end manner, while the original pre-trained feature extractor is frozen to retain the vast knowledge encoded in the pre-trained model.
+During the training process, only the parameters of visual prompts, adapter blocks and the lightweight MIL classifier are updated in an end-to-end manner, while the original pre-trained feature extractor is frozen.